3 Essential Chutneys

 SOME VARIETY OF CHUTNEYS YOU MAY WANT TO TRY OUT

-- Garlic and Red Pepper Chutney
+Garlic and Tomato Chutney

 INGREDIENTS REQUIRED FOR CHUTNEYS: